Tikkurila Anti-Reflex 2 Review

 Give Anti-Reflex a spray

 I love spraying, I do loads of it.
 It’s all good until you’re spraying a big, badly plastered ceiling.
 You must have had it, your finish is as smooth as glass, but you still get shadows due to the unevenness of the plater work, making it look patchy.
 Or worse still, your tip is on its way out and you’re getting track marks!!
 Believe me when I say, there is nothing more enjoyable to spray than anti-reflex!!
 More so when spraying than with brush and roller because you’re not knocked by the opacity issue as much!
 After all, it only takes 5 minutes to throw an extra coat at a ceiling once you’re all tapes up.
 Track marks are hidden (not that I suffer from such a fate), and shadowing is minimal.
 As mentioned somewhere further up, Tikkurila anti-reflex can be used as a mist AND as a top coat.
 So, juice your first coat right down and you’re good to spray an additional two top coats straight on.
 You’ll have the perfect finish by brew time.

-Well no, not me!!
-Less than £30 including the VAT if you’re a member of Tikkurila’s Pro Club (basically a trade account).
-That’s for a 10L as well, which for a durable matt is remarkable….
-Hang on, for a contract matt its expensive!!
-Oh, now I don’t know if it’s expensive or not!!
-What I do know is I go through absolutely loads of the stuff!!
+Well you get what you pay for basically!
+We’re talking about a durable emulsion which performs and looks better than anything else on the market.
+I go through absolutely loads of the stuff!!
 I buy twenty buckets at a time maybe once a month and it’s pretty much all I use on ceilings and even mist coating.
-I can see why it was voted the best emulsion to use on ceilings) on the Decorators Forum.
+I can see why it was voted the The best Emulsion to use on ceilings on the Decorators Forum.